YapiSamuel/YapiSamuel/README.md

 ## Leadership and Other Activities 🌟

+- Founder and President of the Cybersecurity Club at Minnesota State University Moorhead - Fall 2026
 - National Cyber League (NCL) — Fall 2025
 - Photography Club — Fall 2025
 - National Society of Leadership & Success, Member — Spring 2025